zeinkap/yelp-camp/ReadMe.md

 # Style new landing page
 * Added animation

+# Adding google maps api
+* Sign up for a google dev account
+* Get Google Maps API Key
+    * Restrick Key
+* Enable Geocoding API
+* Get another key for Geocoding API
+    * Add to application as ENV variable
+* Add Google Maps scripts to application
+* Display the campground location in show.ejs
+* Update campground model
+* Update new and edit forms
+    * Add location input field
+* Update campground routes

+# Adding Moment to include time since created
+* This will applied for when a user adds/edits comments to campground
+* Install moment js
+* Require moment and add it to app.locals
+* Update campground and comment models
+* Use moment in show.ejs file

 # To Do
 * Add profile page for signed in user.
 Add profile avatar
 * for user reviews: Add star rating with date of when review posted.
 Add useful button with bulb icon and flag inappropriate button.
 Show avatar next to username.